insideout10/wordlift-docs/docs/shortcodes.rst

     [wl_navigator]

-Offers links to semantic-related posts in the blog.
-The search is made by considering the entities mentioned in the current post (in the order WHO, WHAT, WHERE, WHEN) and finding other blog posts mentioning the same entity.
-Useful for `content discovery <discover.html#the-faceted-search-widget>`_.
+The Navigator widget offers links to semantic-related posts in the blog.
+The search is made by considering the entities mentioned in the current post (in the order WHO, WHAT, WHERE, WHEN) and finding other blog posts mentioning the same entities.
+It is useful for `content discovery <discover.html#the-faceted-search-widget>`_.

 .. image:: /images/wordlift-discover-navigator.png